uELKO/ESPHome-Air-Quality-Monitor/README.md

 -> The total cost is around 70-80€.

+Assembly instructions (note: in progress, only photos for now): docs/assembly_guide.md

 ## Limitations
 Status: March 2025
 - Native temperature compensation not working -> deduction of a linear offset for temperature and humidity, resulting in two virtual sensors (Ambient Temperature, Ambient Humidity)